 Hedgehog-friendly garden features

 One of the best features for a plethora of wildlife, especially the hedgehogs.
-These provide a safe, secure site for breeding or hibernating.
-They are also insect factories, providing a year round food supply for hedgehogs.
+Log piles can provide a safe, secure site for breeding or hibernating.
+They also attract insect, providing a year round food supply for hedgehogs.

 Collect any old dead wood from your garden or ask the local park or wildlife reserve for permission to take some from their supply and pile it up in a quiet undisturbed corner of your garden.
 The bigger you can make it the better.
 As the wood rots down, replenish the logs from time to time.

 Compost heaps can make an attractive nesting site for a hedgehog.
 Open air composting is also great for creepy crawlies (AKA hedgehog food).
-Remember to be careful when turning them with your fork.
+Remember to be careful and check for hedgehogs when turning them with your fork.

 No single garden is large enough for a hedgehog population, and no single garden can offer everything they need.
 Think of your garden as part of a local network.